RamiroLinares/Dose/README.md

 A complete library solution for movies and TV Shows.
 Display and view your purchased content via the web using a beautiful UI.

 ### Features
-* Full TV Show support.
+* Full TV Show support
-* Full Movie support.
+* Full Movie support
 * Support for multiple libraries
 * Track current time on movies and TV Shows
 * Track next episode for TV Show